sider/sider-docs/docs/enterprise/clustering.md

 ---
 id: clustering
-title: Clustering Guide
+title: Clustering
-sidebar_label: Clustering Guide
+sidebar_label: Clustering
 hide_title: true
 ---

-# Clustering Guide
+# Clustering

 This document describes what you should do when you want to put your Sider Enterprise services across your server nodes.